j4y-boi/pip-the-mouse/README.md

 - If he's bored he'll start to sleep
 - Very important!
 If you feed him too much (or too little) he'll uhhh <sub>die</sub> ...
 - He needs to exercise!
 Mice need activity too...
+- Saving your game!
+So you can come back later to Pip.

 # Game Controls
 **PC:**